shreyaAwasthiNashtech/Microservices_workshop-shreyaawasthi/README.md

 1. Send a POST request to /actuator/refresh endpoint of the service.
 2. If the bean is annotated with @RefreshScope, the new value is picked up instantly.
 You can test by hitting the endpoint or checking logs to see the change reflected.
-It's like refreshing your browser without closing it—changes show up instantly.
+It's like refreshing your browser without closing it changes show up instantly.

 **6. What’s the difference between global and per-route filters in Gateway?**
   -> Global filters apply to every request that goes through the gateway.
       Example: Logging every request’s URL or checking for a token in the header.

   -> Per-route filters apply only to specific routes.
       Example: You might want a custom header added only when calling /orders/** and not /products/**.

 Think of global filters like entrance security checks at a mall, and per-route filters like checks at a specific shop (like verifying age before entering a liquor store).

 **7. How does Spring Cloud Bus enhance dynamic config refresh?**